10 Alternatives to Long Term Care Insurance

 Spouses and adult children often provide care.

-If this is how you plan on dealing with a potential long term care need, make sure that your family members are fully on board and really assess if it is a realistic solution for everyone involved.
+Pros and cons of relying on family members: If this is how you plan on dealing with a potential long term care need, make sure that your family members are fully on board and really assess if it is a realistic solution for everyone involved.
 There are emotional, financial and practical considerations for those who require the care and those who will give it.

 Another option for people who want to age in place: cohousing.
 Charles Durrett, an architect with McCamant & Durrett Architects and author of handbook “Senior Cohousing: A Community Approach to Independent Living,” says he has encountered seniors who view cohousing as a way to save money and stay in their homes as long as possible.